Men’s Mental Health Treatment

 Both men and women can develop mental health disorders, but depression, anxiety and other issues can manifest in slightly different ways in men.
 For example:

-- In an effort to hide their feelings, men with depression are more likely to have symptoms like anger, aggression, withdrawing from others and irritability than sadness.
-They may also feel tired, have trouble sleeping or lose interest in work, family and activities.
+- In an effort to hide their feelings, men with depression are more likely to have symptoms like:

 - Men are less likely to seek mental health treatment than women.
-When they see their doctors, they are more likely to talk about physical health issues such as headaches, tightness in their chest, racing heart or digestive issues than to recognize or ask for help with emotional symptoms.
+When they see their doctors, they’re more likely to talk about physical health issues than to recognize or ask for help with emotional symptoms.
+Physical symptoms may include:

-- Men are likely to self-medicate mental health symptoms with alcohol or other drugs.
+- Men are likely to self-medicate mental health symptoms with drugs and alcohol

 Common Causes of Mental Health Disorders